ma16/rpio/cc/Rpi/Pwm.md

 Even though the channel is active, the peripheral won't transmit a newly enqueued word (Use-Case-1).
 The control test on channel #1 succeeds however (Use-Case-2).

-There is a slight difference between these two test cases: RPTL1 is implicitly set for channel #2.
-However, setting of RPTL2=1 to imitate this behavior doesn't make any difference (Use-Case-3).
+There is a slight difference between these two test cases: RPTL1 is implicitly set for channel #1.
+However, setting RPTL2 to imitate this behavior doesn't make any difference (Use-Case-3).

 **Work-around**: The FIFO should be cleared whenever channel #2 is used (Use-Case-4).